itf/led-curtain-2/README.md

 [x]Allow string arguments (arguments that use "getVal") to depend on themselves, such as : rgbB = "rgbB + cos(frame)".
 Assumes string arguments that are supposed to be strings, such as "text" don't use "getVal", but, rather, maybe other function.
 For this, create a copy of the pattern input dict with no string arguments.
 Modify "set" as well, to only set values if they are not strings.

+[]Make equation plotter 2d better

+[]Make combine patterns much much more efficient by allowing the canvas to have a getter canvas and a setter canvas, and allowing the combine patterns to simply modify how patterns modify the setter pattern

+For the above, do the following: patterns use the usual mapfunction.
+Functions, however, add themselves to the "pattern" they are modifying.
+Basically, a tree structure where the roots are functions, and the other nodes are functions (and the data that enters the root are the arrayget, i.e. the previous output.
+This happens on the pixel level, rather than canvas level, so it is not necessary to allocate more memory